Griphitor/Griph-pad/README.md

 Original code by oxmc
 Owned by Griphcode
-Original design and websites by [Givinghawk](https://givinghawk.xyz/)
+Original design and website by [Griphcode](https://givinghawk.xyz/) Also huge thanks to Givinghawk for supporting the website with domain and hosting

 © Griphitor 2021-present all rights reserved
 © Advik-B 2021